HELPFUL LINKS

 Blue jeans

-Scouts are expected to wear their full uniform both during pack meetings, and at events and outings.
+Scouts are expected to wear the full Class A uniform during pack meetings and at most organized activities that are public facing.

-We wear the Class A uniform at most activities that are public facing.
-Uniform pieces can currently be purchased online or at Scout shops in Seattle and Tacoma.
-Before purchasing uniform pieces, consider checking with your den leader.
+Uniform pieces can currently be purchased online or at the Scout shops in Seattle and Tacoma.
+Before purchasing uniform pieces, check with your den leader.
 There may be neckerchiefs, slides, and hats available.

 The staff at the store will be able to help you with patches and placement.
-Usually you’ll want a council patch, den number (ask den leader) and optional council rounder.
-Seattle (Chief Seattle Council) and Tacoma (Pacific Harbors Council) may not carry our council patch but the pack may have some on hand.
+Usually you’ll want a council patch, pack numbers, den number (ask your den leader if not known) and optional council rounder.
+Sizing up so uniform shirts are a little big on younger Scouts can save time later when they grow.
+Sewing those patches on is no joke.